webvijayi/instasell-acp-woocommerce/README.md

 2. Upload the `.zip` file through the WordPress plugins screen.
 3. Activate the plugin.
 4. Go to **WooCommerce > Settings > ACP/ChatGPT** to configure the plugin.
+5. Apply for OpenAI ACP approval at https://openai.com/index/buy-it-in-chatgpt/.
+6. (After approval) Copy your ACP OpenAI API Key from the OpenAI ACP dashboard.
+7. Enable the ACP API and paste your OpenAI API Key in the settings above.
+8. Enter your Stripe API keys for payment processing.
+9. Submit your Product Feed URL to OpenAI for indexing if required or requested.
+10. Test and complete your integration using OpenAI's developer tools or ChatGPT.

 ### Developer Setup